Name: Danny Graham

 Date of Birth: 12/8/1985

-Former Clubs: Middlesbrough, Darlington, Derby, Leeds United, Blackpool, Carlisle United, Watford
+Former Clubs: Middlesbrough, Darlington, Derby, Leeds United, Blackpool, Carlisle United, Watford, Swansea City, Sunderland, Hull

 International Appearances (Goals): 0 (0)

-Graham initially started his professional career at Middlesbrough, coming through the ranks at their academy.
-An impressive run of form in the U 19 side saw him progress to the first team in March 2003, however he failed to cement a first-team spot in the starting lineup and was sent out on loan to numerous clubs.
-Two goals in nine appearances for Darlington was followed by loan spells at Derby County and Leeds United; however, failing to net a single goal he found himself back at Middlesbrough.
+Danny Graham initially started his professional career at Middlesbrough, coming through the ranks at their youth academy.
+An impressive run of form in the U19 side saw him progress to the first team in March 2003, however he failed to cement a spot in the starting line-up and was sent out on loan to a host of clubs.
+Two goals in nine loan appearances for Darlington was followed by spells at Derby County and Leeds United; however, failing to net a single goal he found himself back at the Riverside.

-He managed to score for Boro against Coventry and Charlton in the League Cup and League, respectively, however in July 2006 the club announced they would be willing to let the once hot-prospect leave.
-A short spell on loan at Blackpool followed, however he then moved on loan to League 1 side Carlisle.
-An impressive loan period where he netted 7 times in 11 appearances saw him eventually make a permanent move to The Cumbrians in June 2007.
+Upon his return, Graham managed to score for Middlesbrough against Coventry and Charlton in the League Cup and League, respectively, but in July 2006 the club announced they would be willing to let the once hot-prospect leave.
+A short spell on loan at Blackpool followed, before moving on loan to League 1 side Carlisle.
+An impressive period where he netted 7 times in 11 appearances saw him eventually make a permanent move to The Cumbrians in June 2007.

 One to Watch – Danny Graham